ibm-cloud-docs/vpc/vpn-onprem-cisco.md

 # Connecting to a Cisco ASAv peer
 {: #cisco-asav-config}

-You can use {{site.data.keyword.cloud}} VPN for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
-This topic provides guidance about how to configure your Cisco ASAv VPN gateway to connect to VPN for VPC.
+You can use {{site.data.keyword.cloud}} {{site.data.keyword.vpn_vpc_short}} to securely connect your VPC to an on-premises network through a VPN tunnel.
+This topic provides guidance about how to configure your Cisco ASAv VPN gateway to connect to {{site.data.keyword.vpn_vpc_short}}.
 {: shortdesc}